amiiit/allfmt/README.md

 flexi-fmt
 =========

-One entry point to all of your fmt tools like jsfmt, gofmt, dartfmt, etc'
+One entry point to all of your fmt tools like jsfmt, gofmt, dartfmt, etc'.
+This will call the matching `fmt` from your IDE of choice provided that **you have already installed jsfmt, gofmt, dartfmt etc'**

 How to enable code formatting for dart, golang and more in Intellij/WebStorm